fish-shell/fish-shell/doc_src/index.rst

   emacs &

-will start the emacs text editor in the background.
+will start the emacs text editor in the background. :ref:`fg <cmd-fg>` can be used to bring it into the foreground again when needed.

+See also :ref:`Running multiple programs <job-control>`.

 .. _syntax-job-control: